 We Always Pursue Maximum Compensation

 Mike Rafi knows that insurance companies will try to deny and diminish your claims for personal injury in any way possible so they don’t have to pay much out of their own pockets.
-No matter what they try, our lawyers will pursue maximum compensation for your pain and suffering to include economic, non-economic, and possibly even punitive damages.
+No matter what they try, our lawyers will pursue maximum compensation for your pain and suffering, including economic, non-economic, and possibly even punitive damages.

 Contact an Atlanta Car Accident Lawyer Today

 You will be a priority and will be treated with compassion at our law firm.
-Mike Rafi is here to help all of those who have been hurt by the recklessness of others.
+Mike Rafi is here to help all of those who the recklessness of others has hurt.

 In the event of a car accident, you want to call the police to expedite any emergency services that may be needed on the scene and to make sure the car crash is as accurately recorded as possible.
 If your case goes to court, the police record of your car accident will be pivotable in proving negligence.